gardiol/ha-solarman-wiki/Home.md

 Welcome to the Solarman Stick Logger wiki!

-_Here you can read about some of the excessive integration features as well many general energy tips and tricks_
+_Here you can read about some of the need-to-knows, excessive integration features as well many general energy tips and tricks_

+# ✍ Changes
+_What you need to know before for example switching from Stephan Joubert's integration._
+1. Any custom inverter definition profile has to be within 'inverter_definitions/custom/' directory to persist through updates, etc.
+2. Don't be scared of changed entity names (HA is smart enough to keep history of all your sensors and you can even transfer it under new names).

 # 💡 Tips and Tricks
 If you are not living in a place where is energy cost calculated as sum of all three phases (e.g. Germany) but living in a place where is energy cost calculated for each phase individually (e.g. Czechia) in a three-phase systems then set the Zero Export value to at least 100 W. You will save some money! 😉

 # 🎁 Features